mxrch/GHunt/README.md

 ![setting.jpg](https://files.catbox.moe/b8879l.jpg)

-The target account will also be vulnerable if they have ever used **Picasa™** linked to their Google™ account in any way, shape or form.
+The target account will also be vulnerable if they have ever used **Picasa** linked to their Google account in any way, shape or form.
 For more details on this, read my comment on issue #10.
 Sadly, there doesn't seem to be any option to turn this off, except for begging the support staff for help (un-tested).

 # Thanks